Kristinalise/ica-sept22/README.md

 Follow along with the programming demo in class to write this Driver class.

-Submit your finished work to Canvas.
+Submit your finished Driver.java to the Canvas ICA assignment for today.